Conflict in Rakhine State (2016–present): 2022

 Clashes occurred between the military and the Arakan Army near Mount Suu Poke, located near Abaung Thar village of Paletwa Township, on 26 May and involved artillery.
 The group abducted thirteen security personnel in Rakhine State in June 2022 in response to the military arresting its staff.
 On 18 July, clashes broke out between the two sides in Maungdaw Township after the group attacked the Tatmadaw and the Border Guard in retaliation for the military killing six of its members while bombing its outpost in Karen State on 4 July.
 The group captured fourteen security personnel, while also claiming to have killed around twenty more.

 On 18 July, battles erupted between the two sides in three areas of Rathedaung and Muangdaw townships.
-On 24 July they clashed near Abaung Thar village, while another clash took place took place in Maungdaw Township on 26 July.
+On 24 July they clashed near Abaung Thar village, while another clash took place in Maungdaw Township on 26 July.
 A battle between them began on 2 August near Namada village in Paletwa Township.
 The junta lost at least 14 soldiers and an unspecified number of Border Police members in the clashes.
 On the same day, the Arakan Army abducted ALP leader Lt.
 Col. Khaing Paw Lin.

 On 13 August, the Arakan Army and the Tatmadaw clashed in Paletwa, Rathedaung and Maungdaw townships.
 The group claimed that 37 soldiers were killed in the clashes.
 On 15 August, it attacked two hilltop outposts of Light Infantry Battalion 289 in Paletwa.
 A clash took place near the Bangladesh–Myanmar border in Muangdaw Township on the following day.
 A days-long battle erupted between the two sides near Ah Baung Thar, Hna Maung Dar and Ree Ma Wa villages of Paletwa Township on 21 August, forcing around 1,000 civilians to flee from the three villages.

 The Tatmadaw bombed suspected Arakan Army camps in northern Maungdaw Township on 25 August, while an attack by the group at a military camp located on the Kha Moung Seik Byuhar hill led to a battle breaking out between the two sides.
 The Tatmadaw and the police were also forced to abandon a police station in Thang Htaung on the same day.
 On 27 August, the group attacked an outpost in Kha Maung Seik, with the Tatmadaw conducting airstrikes to counter them.
 On the following day, it ambushed a military column in Lekka village of Mrauk-U Township.